erewok/talks/rust_with_haskell_lessons/talk.md

 **Downsides**:

-- Small community, still niche...
+- Remains a small community, pretty niche.
 - For problems you're often on your own.
-- Academic aspects can be offputting to newcomers
+- Academic aspects can be offputting to newcomers.

 ----